PriyaranjanKS/FusionDevBlogs/_posts/2024-07-19-Copilot-SharePoint-Documents.md

 #### Collect and Organize Documents:
 1. Gather all relevant project documents, such as estimates, timelines, milestones, and other key details.
-2. Ensure that each document is well-structured, with clear sections and headings to facilitate easier parsing by the copilot.
+2. Ensure that the document is well-structured, with clear sections and headings to facilitate easier parsing by the copilot.

 In our case, we have a software development project document which contains the estimates and key timelines for the project.
 ![1](\images\03_CopilotUsingSharePointDocuments\1.jpg)